Tradition / Church Fathers

 8) The Fathers accept the Chaldean, Egyptian and Greek teaching that the earth is at the center of the universe and does not move.

 9) The Fathers hold that the earth was created first, by itself, and only afterward the sun, moon and stars.

 10) The Fathers hold that light was created after the earth, but that this light preceded the light of the sun and stars.

-The following patristic commentaries were taken from the book Galileo Was Wrong by Robert Sungenis and Robert Bennett.
+The following patristic commentaries were taken from the book by Robert Sungenis and Robert Bennett.
 Copying or distribution of this material is not permitted except by permission from both authors.
 Many of the hundreds of citations from the Fathers regarding the motion of the sun have not been included in this list, due to the redundancy it would create.
 Only those quotes which have the most logical and comparative relevance have been listed.

 The Fathers on the Geocentric Cosmos